auroua/paper_notes/RL/basical/Reinforcement Learning An Introduction.md

 > In practice, every-visit methods are often preferred because they remove the need to keep track of which states have been visited and because they are much easier to extend to approximations.

+### Summary of Chapter

+> First, **they can be used to learn optimal behavior directly from interaction with the environment, with no model of the environment’s dynamics.** Second, **they can be used with simulation or sample models.** For surprisingly many applications it is easy to simulate sample episodes even though it is difficult to construct the kind of explicit model of transition probabilities required by DP methods.
+Third, **it is easy and efficient to focus Monte Carlo methods on a small subset of the states.** A region of special interest can be accurately evaluated without going to the expense of accurately evaluating the rest of the state set.
+A fourth advantage of Monte Carlo methods, which we discuss later in the book, is that **they may be less harmed by violations of the Markov property.** This is because they do not update their value estimates on the basis of the value estimates of successor states.
+In other words, it is because they do not bootstrap.

 ## Chapter 6 Temporal-Difference Learning